rsksmart/RSKIPs/IPs/RSKIP170.md

    2. If OP_RETURN data is present, get RSK destination address from the payload and the BTC refund address if present.
 In case there is no BTC refund address included in the payload, get the tx sender.

 ### Notes
+- No restriction is added to the maximum length in bytes of the transaction.
+- No restriction is added to the total amount of outputs the transaction can have.
 - There is no limit to the amount of outputs with OP_RETURN the peg-in transaction can have.
 But there can be only one with `RSKT` prefix indicating peg-in instructions.
 Transactions with more than one OP_RETURN outputs containing `RSKT` prefix will be rejected, following the existing protocol for refunds.
-- No restriction is added to the maximum length in bytes of the transaction.
-- There is no limit to the amount of outputs the transaction can have, as long as there is no more than one with OP_RETURN op code containing `RSKT` prefix in its payload.
 - The output with OP_RETURN containing the peg-in instructions does not have to be in any particular order among the other outputs.

 ## Rationale